-2.11 Which operators are required to publish their standard interconnection contracts and/or prices?
+2.10 Which operators are required to publish their standard interconnection contracts and/or prices?

 Operators that are designated as having significant market power (SMP) in a specific market are required to publish a standard interconnection offer.
-The ARCEP conducts rounds of market analysis and then decides which operators have SMP for each relevant market.
+The ARCEP conducts rounds of market analysis and then decides for each relevant market which operators have SMP.
+Currently, the fifth round of market analysis is valid until 2020.

-2.12 Looking at fixed, mobile and other services, are charges for interconnection (e.g. switched services) and/or network access (e.g. wholesale leased lines) subject to price or cost regulation and if so, how?
+2.11 Looking at fixed, mobile and other services, are charges for interconnection (e.g. switched services) and/or network access (e.g. wholesale leased lines) subject to price or cost regulation and, if so, how?

-Only the charges for interconnection or network access of operators exercising significant power can be subjected to a price or cost regulation.
-The ARCEP conducts analysis of the markets and can impose various obligations on SMP operators, including cost-orientation of their interconnection tariffs based on a long-run incremental cost model.
+Only the charges for interconnection or network access of SMP operators can be subject to a price or cost regulation.
+The ARCEP conducts analysis of the markets and can impose various obligations on SMP operators, including cost-orientation of their tariffs regarding selected relevant markets, based on a long-run incremental cost model.

-2.13 Are any operators subject to: (a) accounting separation; (b) functional separation; and/or (c) legal separation?
+2.12 Are any operators subject to: (a) accounting separation; (b) functional separation; and/or (c) legal separation?

-- a) In France, a first accounting separation of France Telecom was set up by the regulatory authority from the opening of the competition.
-It was broadened in 2006 by the ARCEP decision n°06-1007, further to the implementation of the new regulatory framework. - It requires France Telecom to distinguish, from an accounting point of view, its various activities in accordance with the segmentation of the relevant markets and to make sure that its retail activities are consistent with the wholesale offers it produces, in conditions equivalent to those granted to alternative operators when they position themselves on the retail markets.
-This supply leans in particular on the formalisation of internal transfer protocols on which the regulator can exercise a control. - b) In March 2011, the Competition authority invited the ARCEP to begin preparatory work related to the possible functional unbundling of monopolistic activities of France Telecom from competitive activities but the project was put aside. - No operator has been required to separate parts of its business into separate legal entities. - 2.14 Are owners of existing copper local loop access infrastructure required to unbundle their facilities and if so, on what terms and subject to what regulatory controls?
-Are cable TV operators also so required?
+a) In France, the first accounting separation of France Telecom was set up by the regulatory authority from the opening of competition.
+It was broadened in 2006 by the ARCEP's Decision n°06-1007, further to the implementation of the new regulatory framework.

+It requires France Telecom, now Orange, to distinguish, from an accounting point of view, its various activities in accordance with the segmentation of the relevant markets and to make sure that its retail activities are consistent with the wholesale offers it produces, in conditions equivalent to those granted to alternative operators when they position themselves in the retail markets.
+This supply leans in particular on the formalisation of internal transfer protocols on which the regulator can exercise control.

+- b) In March 2011, the Competition Authority invited the ARCEP to begin preparatory work related to the possible functional unbundling of monopolistic activities of France Telecom from competitive activities, but the project was put aside. - c) No operator has been required to separate parts of its business into separate legal entities. - 2.13 Describe the regulation applicable to high-speed broadband networks.
+On what terms are passive infrastructure (ducts and poles), copper networks, cable TV and/or fibre networks required to be made available?
+Are there any incentives or 'regulatory holidays'?